Broward County Florida Elections

 • A vote-by-mail ballot cannot be returned online, by fax, by email or by fax with one exception.
 Overseas voters (civilian and military) have the option to return their ballot by mail or by fax.
 Please visit the webpage Military and Overseas Voters for more information.

-• Vote-by-mail ballots may also be deposited into secure drop boxes at the Supervisors of Elections' Ft Lauderdale and Lauderhill office until 7:00 pm (local time) on Election Day.
+• Vote-by-mail ballots may also be deposited into secure drop boxes at the Supervisors of Elections' SOE at spectrum, SOE at broward county governmental center, Soe at Lauderhill Mall and Branch offices until 7:00 pm (local time) on Election Day.
 Vote-by-mail ballots may also be deposited at secure drop boxes at designated early voting sites in the county.

 2. Where are drop boxes?
 Are drop boxes secure?

-• Secure drop boxes are at Supervisors of Elections’ Ft.
-Lauderdale and Lauderhill offices and at each branch office.
+• Secure drop boxes are at Supervisors of Elections’ SOE at spectrum, SOE at broward county governmental center, Soe at Lauderhill Mall and at each branch office.
 Additionally, they to be placed at each early voting site in the county.
 Optional sites may be added, provided the site could have otherwise qualified as an early voting and the site is staffed in accordance with Section 101.69, Fla.
 Stat.

 1. How can I be sure that my vote-by-mail ballot will count?